-Teacher - Mr C Sheldon Teacher - Miss T Roper
+Teacher - Mr C Sheldon Teacher - Miss A Gosling

-Teaching Assistant - Mrs M Hall Teaching Assistant - Mrs M Jameel
+Teaching Assistant - Miss N Welsby Teaching Assistant - Miss S Moghaddam

 To learn more about the new Y6 SATs click here.

-Your child is expected to read a minimum of three nights per week.
-They are expected to write two child comments about what they have learned when reading, the third occasion of reading should be to an adult and an adult should then write a comment in the record.
+- Your child is expected to read a minimum of five times per week.
+They are expected to write three child comments about what they have learned when reading or 5 words they have used their breakdown strategies with.
+They should read two times per week to an adult and an adult should then write a comment in the record.

-In RE we will be continuing to explore the big question ‘Should religion be expressed through arts and architecture or charity and generosity?’
+In RE we will be moving onto exploring the big question ‘should religion be expressed through arts and architecture or charity and generosity?’
 The unit focuses on Islam and Christianity and explores religious buildings, art and the importance of charity in both faiths.

 In English, we will be continuing our work on narrative using the ‘Just So Stories’ by Rudyard Kipling to inspire our writing.
 We will imitate a text, learning it by heart and adding actions to help us remember it.
 We will then be completing some shared writing where we will innovate certain parts of the story.
 Finally, the children will write their own ‘Just So Story’.

 As part of World Book Week, children will also be publishing one of their stories written earlier in the year.
 They will edit their work, add illustrations and create an eye-catching front cover as well as a blurb for the back cover.

 In maths this half term we will be focusing on statistics, algebra, geometry and position and direction.
 We will also return to number and fractions, decimals and percentages through problem solving.